DragonsPlusMinecraft/origins-classes-forge/README.md

 3. For pull requests: I'm open to PRs.
 If you'd like to contribute with the mod, feel free to open a PR!

 ## Further Infomation
-For more information and a download link, visit the CurseForge page.
+For more information and a download link, visit the [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/origins-classes-forge).
+You may also download the mod from the git repo's release, but please be aware of potential bugs in alpha and beta versions :)